You can filter your New Relic One dashboards by faceted attributes, making your dashboards more interactive and easy to use.

 Requirements to use this feature:

-- Must be in New Relic One dashboards.
+- Must use a New Relic dashboard.
 Will not work on a standalone chart in the query builder.

 - NRQL query must contain a